 Fill out the information for your account and select the options that will work best for you for processing orders.
 Click on the “Save Account Info” button when you are done. *You can’t add products to your store until you have completed filling out your account information.

-Click on the “New Product” button.
+Click on the “Create Product” button.

 Click on the product you want to add to your store and then click on the “Start Designing” button located at the bottom of the page.
 Teelaunch has multiple categories of products besides apparel if you want to offer additional products to your store.